tonystone/tracelog/README.md

 process context to set log levels.
 This allows each developer to configure log output per session based on the debugging needs of that session.

-When compiled in a RELEASE build, TraceLog is compiled out and has no overhead in the application.

 ## Usage

 Using TraceLog is extremely simple out of the box.
 Although TraceLog is